alexbunardzic/AMA/README.md

 # Ask Me Anything
-To ask me any question, click on Issues, and then simply create a new issue.
+To ask me any question, click on <a href="https://github.com/alexbunardzic/AMA/issues">Issues</a>, and then simply create a new issue.